 3) We use a hospital-grade, EPA approved disinfectant cleaner.

 4) Our high-quality ventilation system is a state-of-the-art double filtered, hospital-grade system.
 It changes air at the rate of 5, 500 cubic feet per minute (CFM).
 The filters were cleaned prior to reopening and will continue to be maintained above standards.

 5) Our restrooms are equipped with touch-free sinks and toilets to allow for limited contact.

 1) The museum is available for private event rentals, such as weddings and meetings.
-Please be advised that we are operating under government regulations and occupancy restrictions, which currently limit gatherings to 50 people.
-If you have booked an event that cannot be held due to local and state guidelines, you may reschedule within one year or receive a refund.
+We currently are able to host events with up to 125 guests and are hopeful to return to full space capacities by October 2021.
+If you have booked an event that cannot be held due to local and state guidelines, or if museum policies on capacities do not allow for your event to take place, you may reschedule within one year or receive a refund.

 1) All members of The James Museum that were current as of March 16, 2020 received a three month extension on their membership benefits to make up for the period that the museum was closed.

 2) Please call 727.892.4200 during museum hours or email firstname.lastname@example.org with questions.